-- TDM revenue shows a decrease as the result of a reduced grant allocation. - TDM expenditures show a decrease since many were working from home, limiting the scope of transportation incentive programs. - The TDM special department expense budget includes transit incentives (Try Transit), promotions, and ride vouchers for Guaranteed Ride Home Program (GRH) participants.
+- TDM revenue shows an increase as the result of a increase grant allocation. - TDM expenditures show an increase recovering from COVID at home, to individuals returning to the work place for the transportation incentive programs. - The TDM special department expense budget includes transit incentives (Try Transit), promotions, and ride vouchers for Guaranteed Ride Home Program (GRH) participants.
 The costs fluctuate year by year in large part due to the unpredictability of the number of GRH and Try Transit participants.